Looking at extremal black holes from very far away: Role of rotational modes

 Let us add a couple more remarks to close out this discussion.
 Firstly, we can consider a more general near-horizon geometry which is a warped bundle with a \AdS{2} factor, such as, for example, any $d$-dimensional black hole with $\mathrm{U}(1)^{d-3}$ symmetry group, cf~\cite{Kunduri:2007vf}.
 Then, $\zeta$ is still well-defined as a pull-back.
 Moreover, $\nabla^2 H = 0$ and the first equality of~\eqref{eq:kernel} still holds.
 It follows that in general $\zeta$ satisfies,

 One may recognize that this is the operator that describes Maxwell fluctuations (around an uncharged saddle).
 That shows that $\zeta$ is universally a zero mode for $U(1)$ theory.
 Moreover, on any Ricci-flat background, $\zeta$ is in the kernel of the Laplacian and the harmonic gauge is invalid.
-Thus, not only do we have an issue for the Kerr spacetime, but similar problems will also persist for the higher dimensional Myers-Perry solutions.
+Thus, not only do we have an issue for the Kerr spacetime, but similar problems will also persist for the higher-dimensional Myers-Perry solutions.
 Secondly, the one-loop determinant for the ghost associated with the diffeomorphism is exactly $\det \left(-\delta\indices{^\mu_\nu}\, \nabla^2 - R\indices{^\mu_\nu} \right)$.
 As we have seen, this determinant vanishes on the Ricci-flat backgrounds, thus providing yet another sign of the failure of the harmonic gauge.
+Finally, a compactification of the theory to two-dimensional JT gravity, coupled to a rotational ${\rm U}(1)$ gauge field and matter, suggests that the rotational modes are present.
+An explicit calculation can be made in the two-dimensional harmonic gauge combined with the Lorenz gauge for the gauge field (this is \emph{not} the dimensional reduction of the 4d harmonic gauge condition for Kerr!).
+This observation would be more convincing if there were an improvement of the 4d harmonic gauge that led to the same answers.